 History of Slovakia

-Exposition History of Slovakia thus provides a comprehensive overview of the historical development and life in our area from the oldest times of the Stone Age to the Middle Ages.
+The exhibition "History of Slovakia" currently provides a comprehensive overview of historical development and life in our territory from the earliest times of the Stone Age to the medieval period.